The call for proposals is now closed! Out next call for proposals will open in April 2024.

-The UBC Institute for the Scholarship of Teaching and Learning (ISoTL) and the Centre for Teaching, Learning and Technology (CTLT) offer a support program for Scholarship of Teaching and Learning (SoTL).
-The SoTL Seed Program provides graduate research assistants, collegial collaborations, and complementary funding for projects that seek to research and evaluate impactful pedagogies.
+The UBC Institute for the Scholarship of Teaching and Learning (ISoTL) and the Centre for Teaching, Learning and Technology (CTLT) offer a support program for Scholarship of Teaching and Learning (SoTL) projects.
+The SoTL Seed Program provides those interested in exploring the impact of their pedagogical choices with graduate research specialists, collegial collaborations, and limited funding.

 The following criteria are used to evaluate the proposals: